gap-packages/automata/README.md

     gunzip automata-<version>.tar.gz
     tar xf automata-<version>.tar

-which will in each case unpack the code into a directory 'automata' in the current directory.
+which will in each case unpack the code into a directory `automata` in the current directory.
 We assume that the current directory is the directory /usr/local/lib/gap-4.x.x/pkg/.